plastering/plastering/README.md

 1. Install MongoDB
 2. Install Dependencies
     - ``pip install -r requirements.txt``
-3. Download dataset [here](https://drive.google.com/drive/u/0/folders/1I-hV6j7AQSm4Q_pd3tc9_tBEJUIKveQg).
+3. ~~Download dataset [here](https://drive.google.com/drive/u/0/folders/1I-hV6j7AQSm4Q_pd3tc9_tBEJUIKveQg).
 This link is not public yet.
-You may use synthesized data to test the algorithms for now.
+You may use synthesized data to test the algorithms for now.~~ Unfortunately, UCSD does not approve publicly sharing the data.
+We may have a procedure to sign an agreement, but it's still under development.
+Until then please refer to a synthesized data as specified in [an example(https://github.com/plastering/plastering/blob/refactor-inferencer/examples/tutorial/load_data.py).

 ## Example with synthesized data.
 1. Load data: ``python examples/tutorial/load_data.py``